Krithikaaperiyasamy/EXNO-3-DS/README.md

 # RESULT:
-The dataset was successfully cleaned, encoded and transformed using appropriate feature encoding and transformation techniques.
+The dataset was successfully cleaned, encoded and transformed.
 The processed dataset was then saved to a file.